CodehanceHQ/Tutorials/rails/12 - JWT Lockdown.md

 Now run the query mutation

 # Questions:
-# 1: Why do we make the request with token sent in the header?
+# 1: Why did we make the request with token sent in the header?
 # 2: What error will you see without the header being sent?
 ```